 Lush jungle and green fields surround Samaipata.
 Our hostel owner recommended a couple hikes that can be done from town that would allow us to see more of the surrounding area.
 We tried to follow the directions given to us for one of the hikes, but weren’t sure we were on the right trail.
 Nonetheless, our stroll was lovely, and we enjoyed passing the large houses, cows and horses, and colorful flowers that dot the countryside.

-If you have some time, feel free to ask your hostel/hotel staff or the various tour operators in town for options.
+If you have some time, feel free to ask your hostel/hotel staff or the various tour operators in town for hiking options.
 You can also take a taxi or hike just outside of town to explore El Fuerte de Samaipata.
-While exploring, be sure to respect the private property of others.
+While exploring, be sure to respect the farmland and private property of others.

 5. Get Up Close to Bolivia’s Wildlife at the Animal Refuge